alibaba/p3c/README.md

 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)

 ## <font color="green">Preface</font>
-> We are pleased to present Alibaba Java Coding Guidelines, which consolidates the best programming practices over the years from Alibaba Group's technical teams.
+> We are pleased to present Alibaba Java Coding Guidelines which consolidates the best programming practices over the years from Alibaba Group's technical teams.
 A vast number of Java programming teams impose demanding requirements on code quality across projects as we encourage reuse and better understanding of each other's programs.
 We have seen many programming problems in the past.
 For example, defective database table structures and index designs may cause software architecture flaws and performance risks.
-Yet as another example, confusing code structures make it difficult to maintain.
+Another example is confusing code structures being difficult to maintain.
 Furthermore, vulnerable code without authentication is prone to hackers’ attacks.
-To address those kinds of problems, we developed this document for Java developers in Alibaba.
+To address these kinds of problems, we developed this document for Java developers at Alibaba.

 For more information please refer the *Alibaba Java Coding Guidelines*:
 - 中文版: *[阿里巴巴Java开发手册](https://github.com/alibaba/p3c/blob/master/%E9%98%BF%E9%87%8C%E5%B7%B4%E5%B7%B4Java%E5%BC%80%E5%8F%91%E6%89%8B%E5%86%8C%EF%BC%88%E7%BB%88%E6%9E%81%E7%89%88%EF%BC%89.pdf)*